gldeng/universe/formal_theory/formal_theory_observer_en.md

 ## Observer Theory Overview

-The observer $\mathcal{O}$ is the core node in the quantum-classical dualism framework that executes the quantum→classical conversion, forming the foundation of reality perception and cognitive structures.
+The observer $`\mathcal{O}`$ is the core node in the quantum-classical dualism framework that executes the quantum→classical conversion, forming the foundation of reality perception and cognitive structures.
 This document details the structure, dynamics, and key role of observers in cosmic information processing, establishing a unified theory of observer dimensions, measurement, and consciousness.

 ## Basic Observer Definition